 2. Stop obsessing about pitch

-Maybe a slightly provocative title there, but I find that when people want to learn about improvisation they learn about about scales and chord tones, ‘blue notes’ and chord progressions.
-All of these relate to pitch, yet pitch is just one of the many elements of music we can improvise with.
-How about we think about contrasting dynamics as a form of improvisation, or how we articulate individual notes, or creating polyrhythms with other players or contrasting the quality of our tones (on my sax I can growl, add overtones, be more or less ‘breathy’).
+Maybe a slightly provocative title there, but I find that when people want to learn about improvisation they study scales and chord tones, ‘blue notes’ and harmonic progressions.
+All of these relate to pitch, yet pitch is just one of many elements of music that we can improvise with.
+How about we think about contrasting dynamics as a form of improvisation, or the the articulation of individual notes, or the creation of polyrhythms with other players, or the contrast of tone qualities (on my sax I can growl, add overtones, be more or less ‘breathy’).
 It can be much easier for pupils with less experience and/or cognition to experiment with some of these other elements of music, and leads to a equalising of ability and a renewed sense of what is possible (and what music can be) for the group as a whole.